 Evidence is still needed to confirm any clear-cut relationship between stress and heart disease.
 However, research has linked stress to heart disease in men, particularly in work situations where they lack control.
 The association between stress and heart problems in women is weaker, and there is some evidence that the ways in which women cope with stress may be more heart-protective.

 Psychological stress is also recognized as a possible cause of acute coronary syndrome (ACS), a collection of symptoms that indicate a heart attack or approaching heart attack.
 High levels of psychological stress are associated with harmful changes to the blood.
 Research suggests that stress has the potential to trigger ACS, particularly in patients with heart disease.
-Studies also suggest that the risk is greatest immediately after the stressful incident, rather than during it.
+Studies also suggest that the risk is greatest immediately after a stressful incident, rather than during it.

-Stress Reduction and Heart Disease.
-Studies suggest that treatments that reduce psychological distress improve the long-term outlook in people with heart disease, including after a heart attack.
+Stress Reduction and Heart Disease: Studies suggest that treatments that reduce psychological distress improve the long-term outlook in people with heart disease, including after a heart attack.
 Evidence indicates that stress management programs may significantly reduce the risk of heart attacks in people with heart disease.
 Specific stress management techniques may help some heart problems but not others.
 For example, acupuncture in one study helped people with heart failure but had no effect on blood pressure.
 Relaxation methods, on the other hand, may help people with high blood pressure.

 In some people, prolonged or frequent mental stress causes an increase in blood pressure, a risk factor for stroke and heart disease.